samirgnawali/hexoblog/source/_posts/Create-your-own-Free-Blog-Site.md

 ---
+disqusIdentifier: create-your-own-free-blog-site
 title: Create your own Free Blog Site
 date: 2017-10-30 16:34:29
 tags: Hexo blog
+keywords:
+- hexo blog
+- create your own free blog site
+- create free blog
 ---
-There are lot of blogging platfroms like [wordpress](https://wordpress.com/) and [blogger](https://www.blogger.com).
+There are a lot of blogging platfroms like [wordpress](https://wordpress.com/) and [blogger](https://www.blogger.com).
 Personally, I was never satisfied with the flexibility of these platforms.
 So I always wanted a free option to create and maintain blogs.

 We can create and maintain our own blog by using site [Netlify](https://www.netlify.com/).
 It is basically a frontend hosting site, with a lot of cool features.
-It lets us create simple websites free of cost, ofcourse it provides many advanced features for paid users.
-To create blog like the one you are visiting right now for free, we will be using [Hexo](https://hexo.io/) which is a fast, simple & powerful blog framework.
+It lets us create simple websites free of cost and it provides many advanced features for paid users.
+To create a blog like the one you are visiting right now for free, we will be using [Hexo](https://hexo.io/) which is a fast, simple & powerful blog framework.

 <!-- more -->
 ## Lets Start our blog